kaby76/AntlrVSIX/README.md

 * Use Visual Studio 2019 to build the extension.

-## Work in progress for next release:
+## Work in progress for the next release (v5.2):

-* Add back some of the useful UI from version 4, including the About Box, goto Listener/Visitor.
-I may add back other UI if I can access the Visual Studio LSP Client code.
+* Add back some of the useful UI from version 4, including the About Box, goto Listener/Visitor, and the Options Box.

 ## Release notes for v5.1: